-Currently, Sherry is a volunteer advocate with Results Canada’s Ottawa chapter which works to ensure the Canadian government provides the leadership and funding necessary to end global poverty, mitigate or wipe out disease, and guarantee access to education.
+Sherry is a volunteer advocate with Results Canada’s Ottawa chapter which works to ensure the Canadian government provides the leadership and funding necessary to end global poverty, mitigate or wipe out disease, and guarantee access to education.
 As a volunteer selector with CUSO International, Sherry is part of an assessment team that evaluates candidates in terms of their suitability for CUSO’s overseas programs.
+In advocating for an increase in Canadian international assistance, Sherry has had letters to the editor and op-eds published in newspapers across the country.

 “I have been a member of Dying with Dignity since watching a close family member die a horrible death over a period of months.